 HSAs improve employee retirement readiness.
-According to a recent report, healthcare costs have risen by 65 percent over the past six years.
-In fact, for a healthy 65-year-old couple retiring in 2021, total costs for premiums and out-of-pocket expenses will average $662,156.
-Moreover, if this couple starts receiving Social Security payments at 65, healthcare expenses will consume 68 percent of their benefits, leaving far less than many might expect for other living expenses such as housing.
+According to a recent report, healthcare costs have risen by 40 percent since 2015 and 5 percent in 2022 alone.
+In fact, according to HVS Financial, for a healthy, 65-year-old couple retiring in 2022, total costs for premiums and out-of-pocket expenses will average $683,306.
+Moreover, if this couple starts receiving Social Security payments at 65, healthcare expenses will consume 71 percent of their benefits, leaving far less than many might expect for other living expenses such as housing.

-Sounds stressful?
+Sound stressful?
 It is.
 John Hancock’s 6th annual financial stress survey reports that saving for retirement is the most prominent cause of financial anxiety for employees.
-Specifically, respondents’ top retirement-related financial concern was putting enough funds away to cover the healthcare costs they’ll incur!
+Specifically, respondents’ top retirement-related financial concern was putting enough funds away to cover the healthcare costs they’ll incur.

-And this stress doesn’t just take a toll on individuals, Doss says.
+This stress doesn’t take a toll only on individuals, Doss says.
 “Employees struggling to effectively prepare for retirement can have a real impact on the health of a business through reduced productivity and increased employee absences.”
 Moreover, when workers are extending their employment into their senior years out of necessity, they can slow the promotion pipeline and consume a disproportionate share of the organization’s resources, Doss says.

 Luckily, employers have a powerful tool at their disposal to help address these issues and give their employees peace of mind.